 Enforcement of the Company's Intellectual Rights.
 The Company relies on a combination of copyright, patent, trademark, trade secrets, confidentiality procedures and contractual procedures to protect its intellectual property rights.
 Despite the Company's efforts to protect its intellectual property rights, it may be possible for unauthorized third parties to obtain and use technology or other information that the Company regards as proprietary.
-In addition, the Company's intellectual property rights may not survive a legal challenge to their validity or provide significant protect the Company's proprietary rights to the same extent as do not protect the Company's Accordingly, the Company may not be able to protect its intellectual property against unauthorized third party copying or use, which could adversely affect the Company's competitive position.
+In addition, the Company's intellectual property rights may not survive a legal challenge to their validity or provide significant protection for the Company.
+Furthermore, the laws of certain countries do not protect the Company's proprietary rights to the same extent as do the laws of the United States.
+Accordingly, the Company may not be able to protect its intellectual property against unauthorized third party copying or use, which could adversely affect the Company's competitive position.